mauritssilvis/challenges/java/java-project-maven-intellij/README.md

 mvn clean package
 ```

-Execution of this command will clean the build folder, compile the above-mentioned Java class file and package it as a JAR file.
+Execution of this command cleans the build folder, compiles the above-mentioned Java class file and packages it as a JAR file.

 Alternatively, execute the following command: